-In my late 20’s, I discovered I had Spina Bifida, a congenital spine disorder.
+In my late 20’s, after years of debilitating pain I discovered I had Spina Bifida, a congenital spine disorder.
 I underwent spine surgery and turned to my yoga practice as a way to heal.
-Yoga was pivotal in my recovery and I became driven to make this gift accessible to others.
+Yoga continues to be pivotal in my recovery and I became driven to make this gift accessible to others.
 It is my dream that everyone has the opportunity to reap the benefits of yoga no matter age, ability, background or income.

 When I am not practicing or teaching yoga you can find me relaxing at the greenbelt with my puppy Kash, my husband Charlie and our foster children.
 To learn more about my journey, visit www.katherinebanker.com or contact me at email@example.com.